Theres Preißler

 1 - Lack of emotion

-AI voices are getting much better at sounding human.
-But no matter how, machines are still machines and, at least in the near future, will not have the full human ability to express emotions.
-Voice actors are trained to play a role in such a way that it feels very real to the listener.
+AI voices are getting better at sounding human.
+But no matter how, machines are still machines and, at least in the near future, will not have the full human ability to express emotion.
+Voice actors are trained to play roles in a way that feels very real to the listener.
 If it's important to you that your voices are full of character, captivating, emotive and leave a lasting impression, human voices may be a better choice.
 Especially if you have a very specific idea of what you want your voices to sound like, an AI voice may not live up to your expectations.

 Most current AI voice platforms allow you to set a tone for your voice, such as 'inspirational', 'promotional', 'sad', 'calm' or 'conversational'.
 It's a nice approach, but it takes a while to experiment with the different options and see how each of these tones sounds for each of the suggested AI voices, especially as you have to wait for the rendering to happen each time.